Cauchy distribution: Estimation of parameters

+The central limit theorem and the Bahadur efficiency also hold for $(\theta_n)_n$.

 Maximum likelihood can also be used to estimate the parameters $x_0$ and $\gamma$.
 However, this tends to be complicated by the fact that this requires finding the roots of a high degree polynomial, and there can be multiple roots that represent local maxima.
 Also, while the maximum likelihood estimator is asymptotically efficient, it is relatively inefficient for small samples.
 The log-likelihood function for the Cauchy distribution for sample size $n$ is:

 Maximizing the log likelihood function with respect to $x_0$ and $\gamma$ by taking the first derivative produces the following system of equations: